-Learn how to paint a front door and repair rotted areas.
+Learn how to paint a front door 2 ways and repair rotted areas.
 It’s an easy DIY project that will totally transform your entry and up your curb appeal.

 Now, to me, all those black doors looked classic and stately – a little same-same after a while, maybe – but handsome nonetheless.
 I don’t remember seeing so many up North, so I found them to be an interesting change.
 Digging into the significance of a front door’s color, I learned that a black front door brings elegance and calmness to a home and serves as a protective barrier.

 All good stuff, right?